Scientists Warn Melting Permafrost May Awaken Long-Dormant Threats

 ©Image license via Canva

-Viruses and bacteria tend to dominate the spotlight when it comes to infectious threats, but fungi are the stealthy intruders of the microbial world—quiet, persistent, and often overlooked.
+Viruses and bacteria tend to dominate the spotlight when it comes to infectious threats, but fungi are the stealthy intruders of the microbial world.
 Their spores are remarkably resilient, capable of surviving in extreme cold for thousands of years.
 As global temperatures rise and permafrost begins to thaw, these long-dormant spores can be released into the environment, drifting into the air or seeping into water supplies.

 6. Microbial chaos is spreading through Arctic soil like wildfire.